malrase/malrase.github.io/source/_posts/2014-08-02-amsterdam.markdown

   <div class="alt">Hampton and his Dad as we wandered around the canals</div>
 </div>

+We decided to do a walking tour on foot.
+We stayed near the [Leidseplein](http://en.wikipedia.org/wiki/Leidseplein), and walking all the way to the center took about 40 minutes.
 We walked to [Dam Square](http://en.wikipedia.org/wiki/Dam_Square), the centre of the city.
 It was nice, but touristy.
 You had to pay to go in the church or the palace, and we skipped both of them.

 <div class="img">
   <a href="{{ root_url }}/images/the-journey/amsterdam/dam-palace.jpg">